lex00/graph-refs/docs/RATIONALE.md

 | PEP 586 (Literal) | Enables `Attr[T, Literal["name"]]` |
 | PEP 681 (dataclass_transform) | Type checker support for custom decorators |

-## Future Directions
+## Open Questions

-These are open questions that would need community input if pursuing stdlib inclusion:
+Design questions that could benefit from community feedback:

 1. **Variance**: Should `Ref[T]` be covariant, contravariant, or invariant?
 Covariant makes the most sense (a `Ref[Dog]` is a `Ref[Animal]`), but this needs validation.